KalaKit/KalaHeaders/README.md

 ---

-## import_ktf.hpp
+## import_kfd.hpp

 This header is solely responsible for parsing and importing data from ktf (KalaText File) files.
-Use the 'ImportKTF' function to import a new ktf file.
+Use the 'ImportKFD' function to import a new kfd file.

 ---